 Oh well, I'll share Ju-hwang here instead!
 As I mentioned before she's 24 centimeters tall, which would translate into 9.45 inches.
-This makes Ju-hwang taller than Pepper Parsons (Bridge Direct), and a smidge taller than Kathleen, my Girls of Many Lands doll.
+This makes Ju-hwang taller than Pepper Parson (Bridge Direct), and a smidge taller than Kathleen, my Girls of Many Lands doll.
 Kathleen doesn't look to thrilled about being photographed with these two, by the way.

 Pepper, on the other hand, appears to be pleased that she's found a fellow freak.
 Let's face it: neither Pepper nor Ju-hwang are what one would call traditional dollies.

 For you older readers, here's how Ju-hwang compares to some of my vintage dolls.

 Penny Brite (Deluxe Reading, far left) and Pepper (Ideal, second right) are both shorter than Ju-hwang, and Wendy, my beloved Little Miss Revlon (Ideal, far right) is taller.
 Wait a minute...I'm just now realizing that I've got two dolls named Pepper!